 - Can the puzzle’s masterpieces retain their perfect fit, each filling its position, functions, and responsibilities properly within the entirety of that intricate puzzle?
 In what shape is our puzzle?
 Is it still recognizable?
 How much sincere interest is there in trying to understand the original form?
 Is there a limit to how far humankind can go in breaking off the edges of the puzzle pieces before the puzzle falls apart?
 What is the state of our universal heritage?
 Do we have peace and prosperity?
 Is it attainable for all?
 If so, how? (page 322)

-There you have it, All those puzzling why questions touching on every aspect of our Universe, from Space to Human life with our extraordinary minds.
+There you have it, all those puzzling questions touching on why human life and every aspect of our Universe, from Space to Human life with our extraordinary minds.
 Next week we’ll have the final questions for the a/Author of this much needed sacred book that will lead us to coherent completeness.

 This blog post is from chapter 2.3 of Origin of the Universe.